 He also has written and lectured in the areas of CEQA, development agreements, transit-oriented development, the Global Warming Solutions Act (AB32), climate change issues, sustainable development, and green building matters.

 Mr. Gold currently serves on the Executive Committee and Board of Directors of the Contra Costa Economic Partnership.
 He has been active in the Contra Costa County Bar Association, serving as the Chairman of its Real Estate Section.
 Mr. Gold has been recognized for his expertise in land use and zoning law by Legal 500 US and Best Lawyers in America.
 Since 2004, he has been named a Northern California Super Lawyer for Land Use/Zoning.
+In 2013, Mr. Gold received an AV Preeminent Peer Review Rating from Martindale-Hubbell for Energy, Environmental and Natural Resources.
 In 2011, the Daily Journal recognized Mr. Gold as one of the top 25 land-use attorneys in California.

 Special Land Use Counsel to Kaiser Foundation Health Plan